volpatto/blank-python-project/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Build Status](https://travis-ci.com/volpatto/blank-python-project.svg?branch=master)](https://travis-ci.com/volpatto/blank-python-project)

 This repo provides a scratch of a Python project.
-Its purpose is to serve as start point for the development of a Python project based on a minimal working structure.
+Its purpose is to serve as starter point for the development of a Python project based on a minimal working structure.

 ## Covered features